 For starters, each ebook provides detailed and thorough information on what to expect and complete for your divorce.

 Nolo’s Essential Guide to Divorce, for example, is more than 500 pages long, and it’s updated regularly — in fact, its seventh edition was published in May 2018.
-It covers topics like how to divide property, spousal support and health insurance, how child support works, how to choose a mediator, and preparing and filing legal papers for an uncontested divorce.
+It covers topics like how to divide property, spousal support and health insurance, how child support works, how to choose a mediator, and preparing and filing legal divorce papers for an uncontested divorce.

 There’s a lot of useful advice in here, like this caution about keeping a cool head: